TheLulGuy/Projects/README.md

 # Info

 - I make and upload my projects here, thats all.
-They may be incomplete sometimes
+- They maybe incomplete or quite buggy, therefore only access the finished version